medically reviewed by Dr Godmi Tresa

 Start with these simple steps and see if you find any changes.

-In ayurveda, hygiene and keeping the body's natural beauty maintained is one of the first steps taken!
+In Ayurveda, hygiene and maintaining the body's natural beauty are the first steps taken!

 The aim of an ayurvedic routine is to balance your natural level of doshas (body energy).
-This change in levels or an imbalance gets influenced by age-related changes, diet and lifestyle.
-Knowing your body type or prakriti can also give you the answer for why your scalp behaves differently than your best friend's does!
+This change in levels or an imbalance is influenced by age-related changes, diet and lifestyle.
+Knowing your body type or prakriti can also give you the answer to why your scalp behaves differently than your best friend does!

 Vata Predominance